-You or your spouse have been domiciled in Arizona for at least 90 days or one of the parties has been stationed here for 90 days while a member of the armed service; and
+You or your spouse have resided in Arizona for at least 90 days or one of the parties has been stationed in Arizona for 90 days while a member of the armed service;

-The marriage is irretrievably broken without a reasonable prospect of reconciliation.
+The marriage is irretrievably broken without a reasonable prospect of reconciliation; and

 The conciliation* provisions either do not apply or have been met.